mrjohannchang/dotfiles/README.md

       chsh -s $(which zsh)
       ```

-4. Config the terminal to use the font Nerd Font - Hack that's installed in #2.
+4. Config the terminal to use the font Hack Nerd Font that's installed in #2.

 #### Microsoft Windows (tested on Windows 10)